Resolution of indeterminacy of rational maps to proper tame stacks

-Over a field of characteristic $0$, the reduction to the case where $f: \cM \to \cN$ is a coarse moduli space is still valid even if $X$ is of arbitrary dimension $n \ge 2$, since the resolution of singularities for the graph $\Gamma$ of a rational map $X \mapsto M_X$ in Section \ref{subsec:proof-reductions} holds for schemes locally of finite type, of arbitrary dimension \cite{Hironaka}.
-After replacing $f: \cM \to \cN$ by the coarse moduli space $f:\cM \to M$, we may again reduce to the case where $X$ is noetherian and irreducible of dimension $n$.
-Then, a similar argument to that in Section \ref{subsec:proof-threefold} for the proof of Theorem \ref{thm:main-threefold}, together with the embedded resolution of singularities for arbitrary dimension \cite{Hironaka}, proves the theorem.
+Over a field of characteristic $0$, the reduction to the case where $f\colon\cM\to\cN$ is a coarse moduli space remains valid for arbitrary dimension $n\ge 2$, since the resolution of singularities for the graph $\Gamma$ of a rational map $X\dashrightarrow M_X$ in Section \ref{subsec:proof-reductions} holds for schemes locally of finite type and of arbitrary dimension \cite{Hironaka}.
+After replacing $f\colon\cM\to\cN$ by its coarse moduli space $f\colon\cM\to M$, we may again reduce to the case where $X$ is noetherian and irreducible of dimension $n$.
+Then an argument similar to that in Section \ref{subsec:proof-threefold} (the proof of Theorem \ref{thm:main-threefold}), together with embedded resolution of singularities in arbitrary dimension \cite{Hironaka}, proves the theorem.